 – Chest tightness

-Your participation in this study is expected to last from 1 day if you are not in the Lyme disease group or up to 1 year, including a total of three follow up visits during that time frame if you are in the Lyme disease group.
+Your participation in this study may to last up to one year, including a total of three follow-up visits during that time frame if you are in the Lyme disease group.
 If you choose to take part in this study, you will review and sign the Adult & Parental Informed Consent Form.
 If you meet all the study requirements, you will be entered into the study.

 1. Study medical information

 a.
 The study doctor will collect information about your medical history, symptoms, exposure history, and medical information related to Lyme disease that will help us better analyze and understand the data we collect about your immune system.

 b.
 If you have a rash that is specific to Lyme disease, a photograph will be taken of that rash, and measures will be put in place to protect your privacy.
 All study information that will be held by the sponsor of the study will be stored with a code in place of your name, in accordance with HIPAA standards.

 2. Blood draw